ktonon/two-medium-model/README.md

 # Absolute Time, the GCM, and Faster-Than-Light Transmission

-In 2MM, the presence of the GCM introduces a deeper notion of **absolute time**---a timebase that exists independently of the LCM processes that define our clocks and our experience.
+In 2MM, the presence of the GCM introduces a deeper notion of **absolute time**—a timebase that exists independently of the LCM processes that define our clocks and our experience.
 All measurement, sensation, and physical activity in living systems occurs through LCM-standing-wave structures, so we have access only to *LCM time*.
 But the GCM operates